elahpeca/eigendecomposer/README.md

 Usage:

-1. Launch the App: Run the eigen-decomposer executable.
+1. Launch the App: Run the eigendecomposer executable.
 2. Enter Matrix Size: You'll be prompted to enter the size (number of rows and columns) of your square matrix.
 Enter an integer value greater than or equal to 1.
 3. Input Matrix Elements: Enter the elements of your matrix row by row, separated by spaces.
 The app will guide you through the input process.